-The school district may request or require that drivers submit to drug and alcohol testing other than that required by federal law.
-For example, drivers may be requested or required to undergo drug and alcohol testing on an annual basis as part of a routine physical examination.
-Such additional testing of drivers will be conducted only in accordance with the provisions of this policy and as provided in Minn.
-Stat. §§ 181.950-181.957.
+The school district may request or require that drivers submit to cannabis testing or drug and alcohol testing other than that required by federal law.
+For example, drivers may be requested or required to undergo cannabis testing or drug and alcohol testing on an annual basis as part of a routine physical examination.
+Such additional testing of drivers will be conducted only in accordance with the provisions of this policy and as provided in Minnesota Statutes, sections 181.950-181.957.
 For purposes of such additional, non-mandatory testing, drivers fall within the definition of "other employees" covered by Section IV. of this policy.